Guilt-Free Asparagus Soup

-This creamy asparagus soup is guilt-free.
-It’s low in calories, tastes great, and cleverly reduces ingredient waste.
+This creamy asparagus soup is guilt-free and tastes amazing.
+At 150 calories per servings, this simple soup is low in calories, plant-based, and it cleverly reduces ingredient waste.
 Jump to the Guilt-Free Asparagus Recipe or read on to see our tips for making it.

 It’s finally feeling like Spring around here and that means it’s time for asparagus.
 We’ve been dreaming up this simple asparagus soup for some time now.
 We wanted it to be light, healthy, and scream Spring.

-We also wanted it to be vegetarian.
+The soup is also vegetarian (and if you leave out the parmesan cheese when serving, it’s vegan).
 Instead of using chicken stock — our usual go-to for blended soups — we make a quick broth using the trimmings of the asparagus.

 I’d usually tell you to toss them since they are pretty tough and don’t become very tender compared to higher up the stalk.
 This time I want you to save them and use them to make a broth.
 This means that we’re reducing waste in the kitchen and taking advantage of the fact that even though the asparagus ends are tough, they still taste like asparagus.

-The last trick up our sleeves for this bright green asparagus soup is spinach.
-We don’t add enough to flavor the soup that much, but it’s just enough to keep the soup vibrant and green when blended.
+The last trick up our sleeves for this bright green asparagus soup is to add spinach.
+It doesn’t add a ton of flavor, but it does keep the soup vibrant and green when blended.

 If you love asparagus as much as we do, definitely take a look at these recipes: